 Finally the text was analysed using K-means Cluster analysis.
 This analysis was done using a Python script and the Sklearn data analysis package.
 To perform this analysis the data has to be converted to a numeric representation.
 This is done with a ' TFIDFVectorizer' command which transforms text to feature vectors that can be used as input to our K-Means algorithm.

 To run a k-means algorithm, you have to randomly initialize K points called the cluster centroids (A centroid is a data point at the centre of a cluster.)
-These initial points are referred to a seed points.
-There is much debate as to how to find the best starting seed point and in this researchwe used the value of the most common word as the initial seed value.
+These initial points are referred to as seed points.
+There is much debate as to how to find the best starting seed point and in this researchthe value of the most common word wasused as the initial seed value.

 K-means is an iterative algorithm and it performs two steps: